Arthouse Hotel

 At a glance: In its more than 90 years this dignified but undistinguished stone and brick Upper West Side building has had a lot of incarnations, from apartment building and frowsy Single Room Occupancy to pleasant mid-level hotel.

 But in 2013 it was recast as the first New York link in the Texas NYLO chain and became quite a looker.
-Fast forward to 2019, when the property has been rebranded as The Arthouse Hotel.
+Fast forward to 2019, when the property was rebranded as The Arthouse Hotel.
 Same appearance, new name.
 It seems to be working.

 With a nod to the hotel’s Roaring 20s origins the design team at Stonehill & Taylor – one of the hottest hotel architecture firms in town – introduced Twenties grace notes like the lounge’s fringed floor lamps, tufted velvet club chairs and the faux stone mantel in the library.
 But what the 2013 renovation mainly did was inject a dose downtown cool into a once-staid uptown building.
 Wit, too.